-Science experiment shows parents dangers of sending sick kids to school
+Schools and kids are full of gross germs, as science lesson shows

-Courtney Lee Simpson, an elementary teacher, posted this simple photo in late 2014.
-However, it’s making the rounds on social media again this week.
+Kids around the country are now back in school (or headed there) and a simple science experiment re-circulating on social media reminds us that classrooms and little hands are hot zones of all kinds of yucky, gross germs.

-Her post has been shared to teachers worldwide more than 307,000 times.
-The Centers for
+Courtney Lee Simpson, an elementary school teacher, posted this simple photo in late 2014.
+However, it’s making the rounds on Facebook again this week.

-Disease and Control said that on average, children get eight to 12 colds or the flu heading back to school each year.
+Her post has been shared worldwide more than 307,000 times.

 The science experiment

 Simpson took three slices of bread and put them in Ziploc bags.
-But it’s how she did it that demonstrated how gross and fast germs displace.
+But it’s how she did it that demonstrated how gross and fast germs disperse.

 - Bag 1: She used a clean white glove, placed a slice in a bag